smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

 completion status (termination code) will show the actual message ID reported by the command.
 The description of unique job failure codes may appear among the OpCon Detailed Job Messages (at: Job Information -\> Configuration -\> Detailed Job Messages).
-The job\'s response to the actual completion code can be managed by the Events tab of the OpCon job, using either the Exit Description or the LSAM Feedback.
+The job's response to the actual completion code can be managed by the Events tab of the OpCon job, using either the Exit Description or the LSAM Feedback.